-In this exercise, I fake a yawn.
-The exercise simulates my breathing muscles the way I do when spontaneously yawning.
+In the below exercise, I fake a yawn.
+The exercise simulates my breathing muscles in the same way that spontaneous yawning does.

-- Position: I stand up with a straight back and close my eyes.
+- I stand up with a straight back and close my eyes

 - Release a vocalized sigh through my mouth.

 When I exercise yawning, I stretch out my arms to the side, replicating the movements I make when I yawn naturally.
 The way I yawn is exclusive to me and forms a part of my breathing identity.